Teaching English and Living in China

-Although I am not offering a job here, the above phrases could very well be an advertisement posted by a job recruiter on one of the many ESL job boards that abound on the Internet.
-Over the past few years, China has continued to expand as a teaching destination.
+Although I am not offering a job here, the above phrases could very well be an advertisement posted by a job recruiter on one of the many ESL job boards that abound on the Web.
+Over the years, China has continued to expand as a teaching destination.

 Demand for English teachers in China has never been matched by supply.
 The Chinese prefer “native speakers” from a select few countries, namely the U.S., U.K., South Africa, Canada, Australia and New Zealand.
 Discriminatory as this may be, it also means that the Chinese are leaving out a sizeable chunk of capable English-speakers who were unfortunate enough not be born in the above countries.
 Perhaps few who venture into China come here with the serious intention of teaching, though that is changing due to global economic circumstances.
-I certainly didn’t.
+I certainly did not come to China to seek a career as a teacher.
 I came to China with the same hope of leading a “different life,” as did many of the other foreign teachers I know.

 China as a tourist destination has become increasingly expensive.
-I have traveled via every mode of transport — slow-coach buses, express sleeper buses to uncomfortable hard-seats on trains to the luxury of soft-sleeper berths.
-I have tried to stay in shared budget accommodations wherever possible, yet find that a trip to Beijing, Shanghai, Nanjing, Shenzhen or Xian or any place you can point on the map will cost a tidy sum (apart from youth hostels, which start at US$10+).
+I have traveled via every mode of transport — slow-coach buses, express sleeper buses, uncomfortable hard-seats on trains as well as the luxury of soft-sleeper berths.
+I have tried to stay in shared budget accommodations wherever possible, yet find that a trip to Beijing, Shanghai, Nanjing, Shenzhen, Xian, or any place you can point on the map will cost a tidy sum (apart from youth hostels, which start at US$10+).

 China has and is changing fast.
 It may not be the ESL Mecca but it pays to be here for a variety of reasons.